 The second charge is, that the execution of his design is encumbered with an unnecessary effort, and much irrelevant matter.
 It was not at all necessary for our author to attempt to show that the advocates of the third scheme of necessity vainly endeavored to reconcile it with the responsibility of man.
 This effort is evidently superfluous.
-Noing more was necessary than that he should assail this neme of necessity, in his own way, and whether its adcates had successfully or unsuccessfully endeavored to rencile these unreconcilable matters, should have been to m matter of no consequence.
-If he should prove success-I in overturning their scheme, they and their success or faile in reconciling it with man's responsibility, could in no ay affect his result.
-The most he could have been justible in doing in any notice of these necessitarians would we been to give a brief statement of the principle upon hich they all unite in making out their reconciliation, and of e reason why he considered it unsatisfactory.
-Instead of is, he has enlarged the first part of his book by one third of present size with irrelevant matter in endeavoring to make od a very unnecessary position.
-Moreover, he has even ought in Hume and Compte to show how they reconcile ese two things, when, in fact, their atheistic position makes em deny man's responsibility altogether, and upon quite other ounds than that of necessity; upon the ground there is no od, no moral governor of the universe, before whose bar he n be accountable.
-We might bring up other instances of elevancy from other portions of this work, but this we reurd as quite sufficient.
+Nothing more was necessary than that he should assail this scheme of necessity, in his own way, and whether its advocates had successfully or unsuccessfully endeavored to reconcile these unreconcilable matters, should have been to him matter of no consequence.
+If he should prove successful in overturning their scheme, they and their success or failure in reconciling it with man's responsibility, could in no way affect his result.
+The most he could have been justifiable in doing in any notice of these necessitarians would have been to give a brief statement of the principle upon which they all unite in making out their reconciliation, and of the reason why he considered it unsatisfactory. this, he has enlarged the first part of his book by one third of its present size with irrelevant matter in endeavoring to make good a very unnecessary position.
+Moreover, he has even brought in Hume and Compte to show how they reconcile these two things, when, in fact, their atheistic position makes them deny man's responsibility altogether, and upon quite other grounds than that of necessity; upon the ground there is no God, no moral governor of the universe, before whose bar he can be accountable.
+We might bring up other instances of irrelevancy from other portions of this work, but this we regard as quite sufficient.

-The third charge is, that our author allows the partial theocy, which he ultimately contemplated, to degenerate, in fact, to a vindication of New Divinity.
-This will incidentally beme manifest in the examination we purpose to give to our urth charge.
-There is no doubt that he himself occasionly has misgivings that he deals more with theology than neodicy.
+The third charge is, that our author allows the partial theodicy, which he ultimately contemplated, to degenerate, in fact, into a vindication of New Divinity.
+This will incidentally become manifest in the examination we purpose to give to our fourth charge.
+There is no doubt that he himself occasionally has misgivings that he deals more with theology than theodicy.

-We have given but brief space to the charges above discused; barely enough to suggest what we conceive to be the deacts of the book under review in these regards; and in view if the necessarily limited extent of an article of this kind, and he more elaborate treatment we design to give those which what main, we could not do more.
-In discussing the fourth have it will be our endeavor to pursue a method which may enable us to effect several incidental purposes, besides the main one, such as slight intimations with regard to some characteristics of our author as a writer, as a metaphysician, as a logician and as a divine.
+We have given but brief space to the charges above discussed; barely enough to suggest what we conceive to be the defects of the book under review in these regards; and in view of the necessarily limited extent of an article of this kind, and the more elaborate treatment we design to give those which remain, we could not do more.
+In discussing the fourth charge it will be our endeavor to pursue a method which may enable us to effect several incidental purposes, besides the main one, such as slight intimations with regard to some characteristics of our author as a writer, as a metaphysician, as a logician and as a divine.